murphyb2/Portfolio/README.md

 # Photo Portfolio

 This web app showcases my portfolio of photographs.
-It implements an administrator interface to upload images and update the about page.
+It implements an administrator interface to upload and display images as well as update the about page.

 ## Getting Started